Miller Pontius: Baseball

 Pontius was also a standout baseball player at Michigan, where he played for coach Branch Rickey and alongside George Sisler—both of whom were later inducted into the Baseball Hall of Fame.
 In 1913, he was the first baseman for Rickey's best team at Michigan, a squad that went 21–4–1.
 It was the first Michigan baseball team to win 20 games.

 At the end of the 1913 baseball season, Pontius was elected to serve as captain of the 1914 Michigan baseball team.
 However, in February 1914, Pontius announced that he would not play baseball that spring "as a result of scholastic difficulties."
 George Sisler was chosen to succeed Pontius as the team's captain.

 Coaching career and military service

 In June 1914, Pontius graduated from the law department at Michigan.
 He was admitted to practice law in both Michigan and Ohio.
-Upon graduating, he became an assistant football coach under Zora G. Clevenger at the University of Tennessee.
+Upon graduating, he became an assistant football coach under Zora Clevenger at the University of Tennessee.
 He introduced the "Yost-Michigan system" at Tennessee, and the 1915 Tennessee Volunteers football team responded with a perfect 9-0 record and the program's first Southern championship.

 Pontius returned to Tennessee in 1915, but he decided in January 1916 not to return to Tennessee "because of private business interests."